7 Self-Development Books to Read

 I’ll admit it, I love self-development books.
 No shame.
 I listen to them as audiobooks whilst I’m commuting or at work because I find them helpful and easy to follow along with.

-I’m not looking for books that preach at me but self-development books that tell me about how other people, mostly women, succeeded in their lives.
+I’m not looking for books that preach to me but self-development books that tell me about how other people, mostly women, succeeded in their lives.
 Today I thought I would share some of my favourites.

 I listened to this book via BookBeat after I read the copy and thought that sounds interesting.
 Rachel Hollis is an American public speaker who helps women to succeed in their jobs.
-This book is actually a christian book – something I usually wouldn’t go near because I am completely agnostic and Christian books, or any religious books, just are not for me.
+This book is actually a Christian book – something I usually wouldn’t go near because I am completely agnostic and Christian books, or any religious books, just are not for me.
 But I did enjoy it.

 Another favourite of mine is Brave, Not Perfect.
 This book is another career-focused book that looks at the difficulties women face in the workplace.
 It is common knowledge that a woman will only apply for a job if she fits 95% of the criteria for the role, whereas a man will apply if he only fulfils 60%.
 Women are constantly striving for perfection when really we just need to be brave and put ourselves out there.
-We don’t need to be more like a man – I hate that phrase! – we just need to trust ourselves.
+We don’t need to be more like man – I hate that phrase! – we just need to trust ourselves.

 Cait realised that she had an unhealthy dependence on shopping so challenged herself to not shop for two years.
 Yes, two years!
 She did it.
-Even when times were tough and she was desperate to buying things here and there she stopped herself and she learnt a lot about consumerism, her desires and how our minds work when it comes to shopping for the sake of feeling good about ourselves.
+Even when times were tough and she was desperate to buy things here and there she stopped herself and she learnt a lot about consumerism, her desires and how our minds work when it comes to shopping for the sake of feeling good about ourselves.

 Why don’t schools teach you how to do your taxes?!
-Two things in life are certain: death and taxes, so how come it took me until I read this book to learn anything about them.
+Two things in life are certain: death and taxes, so how come it took me until I read this book to learn anything about them?
 Mortgages aren’t as scary when someone explains them – they’re still scary but not as scary at least – and now I know so much about investing it’s unreal.
 So educational.
-This should be on the schools syllabus!
+This should be on the school’s syllabus!